section-engineering-education/engineering-education/content/articles/c#-or-c++-for-game-development/index.md

 Note that, scripting in game engines is different from regular programming.

 #### Real Engine
-C# and unity game enngine are the best choice tools that beginners start with.
+C# and unity game engines are the best choice tools that beginners start with.
 Unity is a real game engine that enable you to produce scripts for interactive content of games.

 Every content in unity starts with a game object which gets components to perform certain actions.

-You'll note that once you combine C# and Unity, you will be ready to **add additional attributes and make them unique** by writing scripts rather than using inbuilt features.
+You'll note that once you combine C-sharp and Unity, you will be ready to **add additional attributes and make them unique** by writing scripts rather than using inbuilt features.

 However, beginners cash in of the prevailing components resulting to similarity in Unity-based games.